 - Endorsements should be relevant.
 You can easily dilute your professional brand if your specialities aren’t clear. with too many skills.
 Consider pinning your top three skills so that people know what to to endorse you for.

 - Generate followers from your long-form posts.
-Not so obvious and we’re guessing this is just about LI wanted to see genuine engagement on what you do?
+Not so obvious and we’re guessing this is just about LI wanting to see genuine engagement in what you do?